Novel Emergent Phases in a Two-Dimensional Superconductor

 The Ginzburg–Landau theory of superconductors \cite{rosenstein2010ginzburg} assumes that the order parameter has a fixed value in the superconducting state with negligible fluctuations in the modulus of order parameter wavefunction.
 In 2D and highly anisotropic superconductors, the observed broad resistive transition has contributions from thermal fluctuations of the modulus of the superconducting order parameter wavefunction and thermally activated motion of vortices.
 The effect of thermal fluctuations makes it difficult to calculate the mean upper critical field $B_{c2}^{MF}(T)$ or $T_{c}^{MF}(B)$ of superconducting transition.
 To estimate the same, we have adopted the UD (Ullah-Dorsey) scaling theory of conductance fluctuation \cite{ullah1990critical},\cite{zhang2019quantum},\cite{saito2018quantum} at a finite magnetic field, where the excess conductance $G_{fl} =(\frac{1}{R_\square (T)})-(\frac{1}{R_n (T)} )$ due to thermal SC fluctuations is given by:

 $F(x)$ is the scaling function, and $s$ equals $1$ for a 2D system \cite{theunissen1997resistive}. $T_{c}^{MF}$ is a fitting parameter.
-We perform the UD analysis for 0.025 T <B < 0.125 T. It does not hold at higher magnetic fields as the superconducting thermal fluctuations are not strong enough to be analyzed there. \\ In order to perform the analysis, we first choose the initial value of $T_{c}^{MF}( B_0)$ for a particular value of $B_0$ and then consider $T_{c}^{MF}( B)$ for $B \psi$=0.65 and $T_0=0.69$ K. Value of extracted $\nu$$\psi$ matches quite well with 2D IRQCP value of 0.6.
-However, as we go lower in temperature, z$\nu$ values have much more substantial divergence than logarithmic, which do not fall in the regime of IRQCP. \\ To further confirm the quantum Griffith’s singularity, we analyzed the magnetoresistance data through activated dynamical scaling.
-It can be clear from Fig. \ref{fig:figS11}(c) that the curves shown by green lines with a temperature range of 0.075 K to 0.11 K fall on single curves for $B_c^*=0.146$ T, which matches quite well with $B_c^*$ calculated through Eq. \ref{activated}.
-The data for lower temperatures deviate from it, indicating the disappearance of Griffith’s phase in the sample for lower temperatures again. \\
+We perform the UD analysis for 0.025 T <B < 0.125 T. It does not hold at higher magnetic fields as the superconducting thermal fluctuations are not strong enough to be analyzed there.

+In order to perform the analysis, we first choose the initial value of $T_{c}^{MF}( B_0)$ for a particular value of $B_0$ and then consider $T_{c}^{MF}( B)$ for $B \psi$=0.71 and $T_0=0.58$ K. Value of extracted $\nu$$\psi$ matches quite well with 2D IRQCP value of 0.6.
+However, as we go lower in temperature, z$\nu$ values have much more substantial divergence than logarithmic, which do not fall in the regime of IRQCP. \\

-\textbf{S8.
-Depinning energy.} \\
+\section{S7.
+Depinning energy.}

-Figure \ref{fig:fig.1}(d) of the main text shows a fit to the data of sheet resistance versus the inverse temperature using the relation:
+Figure 1(d) of the main text shows a fit to the data of sheet resistance versus the inverse temperature using the relation: